leilaweila/leilaweila.github.io/README.md

 * "Tweeting Trust: The Influence of Social Media News Consumption on Public Confidence in Elections”

 ### Publications
-* “The Politics of Care under Necropolitical Rule: Community Networks and State Violence in Rio de Janeiro’s Favelas (2006–2024)” *Publication in Process*
+* “Book, Necropolitics and Mass Violence: Power, Death, and Resistance in Global Perspective, Chapter: “The Politics of Care under Necropolitical Rule: Community Networks and State Violence in Rio de Janeiro’s Favelas (2006–2024)” (with João Abreu, Shambhobi Bhattacharya, Reynaldo Ortiz-Minaya, Michael Ralph, and Raven Shaw) Publication in Process.” *Publication in Process*